Graduate Assistantship and Fellowship Guidance for Summer 2021

 Beyond the specific guidance provided below, graduate assistantship (GTA/GRA/GA) and graduate fellowship appointments are expected to adhere to the policies and protocols outlined in the University Return-to-Workplace Guide.

-Graduate students appointed as graduate assistants or graduate fellows are expected to be in residence in Louisiana and available to be on campus in Spring 2021 unless a Temporary Graduate Assistantship Remote Work Request has been approved by the Graduate School.
+Graduate students appointed as graduate assistants or graduate fellows are expected to be in residence in Louisiana and available to be on campus in Summer 2021 unless a Temporary Graduate Assistantship Remote Work Request has been approved by the Graduate School.
 Unfortunately, because the University has determined that individuals who reside outside of the United States cannot be paid stipends, completion of remote assistantship or fellowship duties from abroad cannot be approved.

 In order to return to campus as a graduate assistant or fellow, you must complete the following: